 Resuming the journey in Cyprus.
 The convenience of flying allows me to commence my travels from virtually anywhere.
 Yet, there's a certain allure to avoiding the ease of air travel, a challenge I'm eager to embrace.
 The new plan is straightforward: I'll begin in Paphos, in the South of Cyprus, and navigate my way to Western Europe without taking any more plane.

 The first week of this journey was spent alongside Joanna, exploring the Republic of Cyprus.
-The adventure truly begins after that, as I'll delve into an occupied territory and possibly utilize an "illegally operating port..."
+The adventure truly begins after that, as I'll enter into an occupied territory and possibly use an "illegally operating port..."
 But first, let's recount the arrival in Paphos.

 November 19